Aniketgudgal/Core_Java/Function/README.md

 Q14.
 Write a function to check whether a number is a Harshad number (divisible by sum of its digits).

 Q15.
 Write a function to check if a number is a strong number (sum of factorial of digits = number).

+Q16.
+Write a function to find the product of digits of a given number.

+Q17. write a program to check the given number is perfect square or not

+Q18.
+Write a function to count the number of digits in a given number.